 To make matters worse, QA teams are traditionally rewarded according to how many bugs they find, which puts developers on the defensive.
 What if there was a better way for both developers and QA to reduce the number of bugs in the code while also eliminating those painful trade-offs project owners have to make?
 Wouldn't it create better all-around software?

-Enter agile testing.
+Enter agile and DevOps testing.

 Moving from traditional to agile testing methods